 - How many leads can I expect?
 Lead qualification surveys should place the central focus on completed surveys, not the number of warm leads it generates.
 The completed surveys contain lots of valuable information that can be ingrained into your sales and marketing strategies for long-term sustainable lead generation.
 The percentage of warm, ready-to-go leads is relatively small in lead qualification or lead generation surveys.
 Typically, less than 30% of your survey participants will agree to a follow-up call or contact from your firm.

 - How much does a lead generation survey cost?
 Not the answer you are looking for but, it depends.
-Although the kickoff, project management, and reporting time can all be estimated, the largest variable is the fieldwork and length of survey.
-This is something the lead generation survey company will not have answers for until they speak with you.
+Although the kickoff, project management, and reporting time can all be estimated, the largest variable is the fieldwork and length of the survey.
+This is something the lead generation survey company will not have answers until they speak with you.
 After an initial discovery call, they will be able to provide you with a fixed cost for the entire project.
-The fixed cost will include all time and deliverables for the project including the survey design, number of completes, and report.
+The fixed cost will include all-time and deliverables for the project including the survey design, number of completes, and report.
 Be leery of lead qualification survey companies that utilize variable cost structures.
-In this type of cost structure, all of the risk is on you, and not them which should not be the case.
+In this type of cost structure, all of the risks is on you, and not them which should not be the case.

 - How do I get started?
 Contact a lead qualification survey company.
 Although you may prefer to work with a local firm, many offer lead generation survey services across the country.
-Geography is no longer a boundary to engaging a firm on this type of study.
+Geography is no longer a boundary to engaging a firm in this type of study.
 The company will be able to collect some information and better learn about your needs.
 From there they will prepare a scope of work or proposal which highlights objectives, approach, timeline, and cost.
 The number of completes can be adjusted to fit your budget (e.g. 100 completed surveys, 300 completed surveys, 600 completed surveys.)